web3data/web3data-js/docs/api.md

 ##### Returns

--  Information pertaining to the specified signature hash.
+- `Promise.<array>`  Information pertaining to the specified signature hash.